SpongePowered/Schematic-Specification/README.md

 The format specification is NOT intended to represent schematics as objects for use in consumer applications, it is a specification for the *storage* of a schematic.
 As such, many object types are specified to be as optimized as possible when used in storage.

-## Current Version - 2
+## Current Version - 3

-The current version of the Sponge Schematic Specification is 2 - and can be found [here](versions/schematic-2.md).
+The current version of the Sponge Schematic Specification is 3 - and can be found [here](versions/schematic-3.md).

 ### Changelog

 Version | Date | Changes
 ---|---|---
+3 | 2021-05-04 | - Change support for 3D Biomes <br> - Clarify some wording on `varint` support
 2 | 2019-05-08 | - Add Entities <br> - Add Biomes <br> - Add DataVersion per Minecraft versions <br> - Change `TileEntities` to `BlockEntities` for BlockEntity objects. <br> - Remove `ContentVersion` from various objects
 1 | 2016-08-23 | Initial Version